jhidding/ModuleMixins.jl/docs/src/30-blog.md

             save("docs/src/fig/mixin-a-spring.svg", fig)
         end
     end

-    Script.main()
     ```

-## Diamond dependencies
+So far, what we did could have been achieved with different techniques, like dispatch and trait types.
+The real reason why we use `ModuleMixins` is to handle the composition of data (i.e. `struct` types and their fields).
+What we've seen here, is that the way `ModuleMixins` solves that problem blends nicely with an almost object-oriented style of programming.

 We've seen how we can use `ModuleMixins` to compose models from smaller components.
 The `Time` component could be reused for a different model, and we could use what we had (a forward Euler method) and extend it (to Leap-frog method), giving us both **reusability** and **extensibility**.

-Consider that more complicated models will have many such components, making the advantage of using `ModuleMixins` more visible.
+Where `ModuleMixins` is absolutely needed, is when our problem grows in complexity, such that data composition is no longer trivially solved by ordinary object composition.
+The minimal example of such a problem occurs when we have a diamond shaped dependency tree.

+## Diamond dependencies

 There is a case where using a construct similar to `ModuleMixins` becomes inevitable: the diamond dependency pattern.